-John T. Floyd is Board Certified in Criminal Law by the Texas Board of Legal Specialization and in an expert in criminal law.
-He is a respected author of several articles discussing issues related to firearms and criminal law.
-Mr. Floyd travels to criminal courts throughout Texas and federal courts nationwide representing businesses and individuals charged with serious crimes involving firearms, including: Manufacturing, Importing or Dealing Firearms without a license, Felon in Possession of a Firearm, and Self Defense.
+John T. Floyd is Board Certified in Criminal Law by the Texas Board of Legal Specialization and is an expert in criminal law.
+He is a respected author of several articles discussing firearms and criminal law issues.
+Mr. Floyd travels to criminal courts throughout Texas and federal courts nationwide, representing businesses and individuals charged with serious crimes involving firearms, including Manufacturing, Importing, or Dealing Firearms without a license, Felon in Possession of a Firearm, and Self Defense.

 In its 2008 decision in D.C. v.
-Heller, the U.S. Supreme Court pointed out that “from Blackstone through the 19th century cases, commentators and courts routine explained that the right was not a right to keep and carry any weapon whatsoever in any manner whatsoever and for whatever purpose.”
+Heller, the U.S. Supreme Court pointed out that “from Blackstone through the 19th-century cases, commentators and courts routinely explained that the right was not a right to keep and carry any weapon whatsoever in any manner whatsoever and for whatever purpose.”

 Federal Criminal Gun Laws

-Among other things, 18 U.S.C. § 922 prohibits anyone other than a license manufacturer or dealer from engaging in the business of importing, manufacturing or dealing in firearms or ammunition.
+Among other things, 18 U.S.C. § 922 prohibits anyone other than a licensed manufacturer or dealer from importing, manufacturing, or dealing in firearms or ammunition.
 18 U.S.C 924 prohibits and severely punishes the use of a firearm in furtherance of drug trafficking or a crime of violence.